Centre for Pharmacy Postgraduate Education: History

-The CPPE is now commissioned to provide continuing professional development for community pharmacists.
-This took the form of workshops and distance learning materials.
+The CPPE provides continuing professional development for all registered pharmacy professionals across all sectors of NHS Practice.
+Its original work programme took the form of workshops and distance learning materials.
 Workshops, first launched in 1992, were run on a national basis using a network of tutors.
 By March 1992 65 tutors were employed, later growing to 99.
-The learning offered in workshops covers a number of platforms including online learning, workshops, e-courses and independent study.
+CPPE has continued to expand its learning platform and library of resources.
+The learning offered covers a number of platforms including online learning, workshops, e-courses and independent study.
+Since 2014 CPPE has been the NHS England provider of the required learning to work in primary care pharmacy roles.
+Any pharmacist or pharmacy technician who is employed under the Advanced Role Reimbursement Scheme (ARRS) funding is required to undertake the formal 18 month learning pathway with CPPE.
+As of November 2025 over 10,000 pharmacists and pharmacy technicians had successfully completed this programme.

-In 2006, 15 years after the CPPE was established, the Department of Health embarked on a review which found that it was an effective provider of high-quality learning resources to pharmacists and pharmacy technicians across England, and it considered the CPPE a centre of excellence.
+In 2006, 15 years after the CPPE was established, the Department of Health embarked on a review which found that it was an effective provider of high-quality learning resources to pharmacists and pharmacy technicians across England, and it considered the CPPE a centre of excellence..
+A full procurement exercise was launched in 2025 to secure future provision of learning to support NHS pharmacy professionals across England.
+The successful bidder is expected to be announced in February 2026.